ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

 Cyberduck also provides `duck`, a command-line interface (CLI) that runs in shell on Linux, Mac OS X, and Windows.
 Installation instructions are available on the `duck` [wiki page](https://trac.cyberduck.io/wiki/help/en/howto/cli#Installation){:new_window}.

 In order to use `duck` with {{site.data.keyword.cos_full}}, a custom profile needs to be added to the [Application Support Directory](https://trac.cyberduck.io/wiki/help/en/howto/cli#Profiles){:new_window}.
-Detailed information about `duck` connection profiles including sample and pre-configured profiles are available on the [CLI help/how-to](https://trac.cyberduck.io/wiki/help/en/howto/profiles){: new_window}.
+Detailed information about `duck` connection profiles is available on the [CLI help](https://trac.cyberduck.io/wiki/help/en/howto/profiles){: new_window}.

-Below is an example profile for a regional COS endpoint:
+Here is an example profile for a regional COS endpoint:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>